Movie Superheroes Wear Black

 - The Falcon wears a black and gray outfit similar to his Ultimate look, rather than his classic red and white costume (which Anthony Mackie who played Sam Wilson in the film was reportedly actually disappointed by.
 In a rare change, he was looking forward to wearing the red and white spandex).
 The Winter Soldier himself has a more practical face mask and goggles rather than his Domino Mask from the comics.

-- Hawkeye also once more doesn't wear his classic purple duds, but does wear a Badass Longcoat that greatly resembles his Ronin costume from the comics, and incorperates some details from his classic suit.
+- Avengers: Age of Ultron: Hawkeye once more doesn't wear his classic purple duds, but does wear a Badass Longcoat that greatly resembles his Ronin costume from the comics, and incorporates some details from his classic suit.
 It also comes with giving him more purple, despite being largely black.
 Similarly, both Scarlet Witch and Quicksilver ditch their costumes from the comics, and instead wear Civvie Spandex that evokes their usual costume aesthetics.
 However, Scarlet Witch dons a full superhero costume of red leather reminiscent of her Ultimate look at the end of film after joining the Avengers.

 - In Kamen Rider: The Next, Kamen Rider V3's outfit◊ goes from green to black◊, and gains a more leathery texture.

 - The Judge Dredd comic strip had the character in a fairly bright blue bodyglove accessorized with oversized yellow shoulder decorations and badge, along with lurid green boots, knee and elbow pads, gloves and utility belt (complete with a red, white and blue American Eagle buckle).
-Both movies keep the basic outfit (in a rather darker blue or black) but the accouterments are transformed into more realistically sized versions in silver metal or black leather.
-It's possible the accessories were downsized to avoid problems moving in the costume (see also: Batman).
+Both movies keep the basic outfit (in a rather darker blue or black) but the accouterments are in silver metal or black leather.

-- The Meteor Man features its hero wearing a black and green suit (made by his mother).
-Amazingly enough, it's a comedy.
-Allegedly.
+- The Meteor Man features its hero wearing a black, grey and green suit (made by his mother).

 - Justified with Ghost Rider and Blade, both of whom were wearing black leather in the comics around the time the movies came out.
 Though, Blade's original costume was a hideous red and green ensemble, and Johnny Blaze's biker jacket was arguably blue.